Accurate financial appraisal of your scheme is vital to ensure best outcome whilst meeting local housing needs.

 Associations can pool lists of prospects against available properties and augment with soft data to rank applicants for the best match.

-Increasingly, SDS is being asked by Housing Associations (HA) for a more complete holistic view of their social and affordable housing portfolio.
-They need Social and Sustainability metrics alongside the financial Net Present Value (NPV) scores to achieve the objective of reporting both financial and social returns across their business and as the saying goes “What gets measured gets done”.
+Increasingly, SDS is being asked by Housing Associations (HA) for a complete holistic view of their social and affordable housing portfolio.
+They need Social and Sustainability metrics alongside the financial Net Present Value (NPV) scores to achieve the objective of reporting both financial and social value across their business because as the saying goes “What gets measured gets done”.

 Having a combination of financial and social scores enables the HA to better know and understand their portfolio.
 They can investigate and plan their strategic and tactical investment responses and act according.
 For example, an area with a low sustainability score may be experiencing low tenant demand alongside high void rates and above average turnover.
 Resident surveys may indicate a desire to live in the area, but a lack of child friendly outdoor spaces.
 The Provider can invest in local amenities, or youth focussed social programmes to help alleviate this position.
 This will improve local area sustainability alongside making use of and earning rent from void properties.

-Data categories can be broadly split into internal and external data.
-Internal sources will usually be at the unit or scheme level, and dependant on the strategy and focus of the organisation.
-External sources may be limited to Lower Super Output Area if from an official Government source, although postcode or unit level data may be able to be purchased from commercial providers.
+Data can be broadly split into internal and external categories.
+Internal sources will usually be at the unit or scheme level, dependant on the strategy and focus of the organisation.
+External sources may be limited to Census Lower Super Output Area if from an official Government source, although postcode or unit level data may be able to be purchased from commercial providers.

 Take a look at the examples here:

-Using SDS Stock Profiler, the Provider can import and consolidate data from a range of sources to give a holistic view of the housing portfolio.
-In other words the HA can know their stock.
+Using SDS Stock Profiler, the HA can import and consolidate data from a range of sources to give a holistic view of the housing portfolio.
+In other words the HA can truly know their stock.

-For example, if we consider a 5,000 unit HA who has a focus on Housing for Older People.
-They want to find properties with poor internal Energy ratings (worse than 5 out of 10), with low Repairs Team visits (less than 2 in the reporting period) and with high Tenant Support Matrix Score from the Neighbourhoods team (more than 8 out of 10).
-SDS Stock Profiler helps investigate down to the specific 517 units that represent the Housing for Older People property set, and then down to the 13 units of particular concern.
+Consider an HA who owns about five thousand dwellings mostly catering for older people.
+They wanted to find properties with poor internal energy ratings (worse than 5 out of 10), low repairs (less than two visits in the reporting period) and high tenant support matrix score from the neighbourhoods team (more than 8 out of 10).
+SDS Stock Profiler helps them find the specific 517 units that represent the set of Housing for Older People dwellings, and then down to the 13 units of particular concern.

-Each of these properties can be reviewed by a cross-functional team from Neighbourhoods, Repairs, Planned Asset Maintenance and Asset Management to ensure the properties each meet both the Mission of the organisation and the Asset Strategy.
-While each property has a positive NPV there may be further financial hurdle values to pass before the property can be evaluated further.
-Each property that matches the selection criteria moves into the next phase to ACT as part of a remedial action plan, for those that don’t comply, further option appraisal work is undertaken.
-A remedial action plan may include priority Stock Condition Surveys, a re-phasing of planned major repairs to improve energy efficiency alongside a visit from the Neighbourhood team to offer social and inclusion programme support.
+Each of these properties can be reviewed by a cross-functional team from Neighbourhoods, Repairs, Planned Asset Maintenance and Asset Management to ensure the properties each meet both the mission of the organisation and the asset strategy.
+While each property had a positive NPV there were further financial hurdles to overcome before all options could be appraised.
+Each property that matched the selection criteria moved into the next phase to ACT as part of a remedial action plan.
+A corrective action plan may include priority Stock Condition Surveys, a re-phasing of planned major repairs to improve energy efficiency alongside a visit from the Neighbourhood team to offer social and inclusion programme support.

 Figure 1: Stock Profiler showing 517 example Housing for Older People units filtered by 3 variables